sercankulcu/sercankulcu.github.io/_posts/2025-11-10-remembering-ataturk-on-november-10-2025.md

   - turkey
 ---

-Every November 10, Türkiye remembers Mustafa Kemal Atatürk.
+Every November 10, Turkiye remembers Mustafa Kemal Ataturk.

-In 2025, the world is moving deeper into an age shaped by artificial intelligence, automation, advanced computing, biotechnology, and global technological competition.

-These changes make education and scientific capability more important than ever.
+In 2025, artificial intelligence, automation, advanced computing, and global technological competition made knowledge more important than ever.
+In such a world, Ataturk's emphasis on science and education does not feel distant.
+It feels practical.

-Atatürk's understanding of modernization placed knowledge at the center of national progress.
-Schools, universities, institutions, and scientific thinking were not secondary details of the Republic.
-They were part of the foundation.

-A modern society must do more than follow technological change.
-It must educate people who can understand it, question it, improve it, and use it responsibly.

-At 09:05, daily routines stop for a moment and shared silence connects generations.
+Independence today is not only defended at borders.
+It is also defended in schools, universities, laboratories, factories, software teams, and research centers.
+A country that cannot understand or produce technology becomes dependent on decisions made elsewhere.

+That is why November 10 in 2025 should lead naturally to questions about education and capability.
+Are young people being prepared to think deeply?
+Are institutions supporting knowledge?
+Are we using technology with judgment, or only following it from behind?

+Ataturk's legacy does not answer these questions for us, but it gives a direction: trust reason, invest in education, and build the confidence to produce.

-We remember Mustafa Kemal Atatürk with respect and gratitude, and we continue to reflect on the responsibilities that come with the Republic he helped create.
+We remember Mustafa Kemal Ataturk with respect, gratitude, and responsibility.